 In 1867, four case reports by Rokitansky described carcinoma of the appendix.
-However, microscopic diagnosis was not provided at that time.
-The first microscopically confirmed case of appendiceal carcinoma was published in 1882 by Beger.
+However, microscopic diagnosis was not provided.
+The first microscopic confirmed case was in 1882 by Beger.
+In 1951, G.N.
+Weiss and A. J Hertzog reported that carcinoid tumors often occur at the tip of the appendix and are seen in about 1/500 appendectomies.

 • Develop via adenoma-to-carcinoma sequence like colorectal adenocarcinomas